caendesilva/mutual-aid-app/resources/markdown/content/welcome/header.md

 Follow our work [on GitHub](https://github.com/caendesilva/mutual-aid-app)!

-> We are working on adding support for SMS registration and verification.
+> <small> We are working on adding support for SMS registration and verification.</small>